Our Team

 Sophie Wadsworth, facilitator

 Sophie helps entrepreneurial business leaders to create compelling, story-powered presentations that build trust, captivate audiences, and spark action.
 Sophie served as Executive Director for The Nature Connection and Adjunct Professor of English, University of Massachusetts Lowell.
 A selected storyteller for WGBH’s Stories from the Stage on PBS/World Channel, she has coached leaders to elevate their public speaking at Intel, Dana-Farber, Biodiversity Funder Group, Boys & Girls Club, Amazon Web Services and Greentown Labs.
-She lives near Boston, Massachusetts.
+She lives near Boston.